michalbidzinski1/michalbidzinski1/README.md

 I am a second-year Computer Science Student at the University of Gdańsk.
 The degree course enables the access to wide range of programming languages so that I could gain knowledge and practice in many areas.
-I am looking for a job opportunity where I can continue my development mainly as a Frontend or Fullstack Developer.
+I am looking for a job opportunity where I can continue my development.

 My University projects: [Uni Projects](https://github.com/michalbidzinski1?tab=repositories)

 </br>